 We will post more information as it becomes available.
 Please email email@example.com if you have a specific question you would like answered.

 Click here to view our Family Playbook for the 2020-21 year.
 This document will be updated throughout the year to reflect the most updated information available to help keep our school community safe.
 This document includes many details about the school year.

-Elementary In-Person Learning Model
+Elementary and Middle School In-Person Learning Model

-Middle and High School Hybrid Learning Model
+High School Hybrid Learning Model

 When in person, safety measures will be in place, including masks, enhanced cleaning and social distancing when possible.

 We have assembled a COVID Response and Assessment Team to help us make decisions throughout the year about the most appropriate models of care given current community health data.